ahecht/screenshotter/README.md

 # Screenshotter

 A Python tool for capturing full-page screenshots from a list of URLs using Playwright.
-This tool is particularly useful for taking screenshots of authenticated web pages, as it supports session persistence.
+Supports session persistence for capturing URLs that require authentication.

 ## Features